konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 The following prerequisites ensure the environment is prepared for migration.

 ## Software compatibility guidelines
-Install compatible software versions using the table below.
+Install compatible software versions with Forklift using the table below.

 | Forklift |	OKD|	KubeVirt |	VMware vSphere |	oVirt |
 |--|--|--|--|--|